PeterRydberg/ntnu_ocr/report.md

 * `--use-tts`: Produces a text-to-speech voice which reads the text on the image.

 ### How to use
 When running the program, it will first fetch a classifier, either by training a new one or fetching a cached classifier from Pickle.
-Then the Sliding Window technique is
+Then the Sliding Window technique is applied to a given image in order to detect present objects.
+The classifier is then used to detect which characters each object relates to, and prints the string (and reads it aloud if `--use-tts` is set).

 ## Feature Engineering
 - [x] b) Explain how each of the feature engineering techniques you selected work.
 Why did you select these techniques?
 Justify your answer.